XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Introduction

-Some authors have studied cross-chain security, listing and systematizing vulnerabilities and attacks across the relevant layers of cross-chain~\cite{haugum_security_2022,duan2023attacks, Yin_Yan_Liang_Xie_Wan_2023,zhao_wang_yang_shang_sun_wang_yang_he_2023, zhang2023sok, augusto_sok_2024}.
+Some authors have studied cross-chain security, listing and systematizing vulnerabilities and attacks across the relevant cross-chain layers~\cite{haugum_security_2022,duan2023attacks, Yin_Yan_Liang_Xie_Wan_2023,zhao_wang_yang_shang_sun_wang_yang_he_2023, zhang2023sok, augusto_sok_2024}.
 However, \emph{quantitative studies} with real-world data are still lacking.
-Furthermore, due to the associated challenges, there is a lack of \emph{safeguard mechanisms} to protect bridges from such attacks.
-Variations in contract implementations, security models, and token types across different chains make it difficult to monitor and safeguard these systems consistently.
-Additionally, the use of intermediary protocols (e.g., \emph{bridge aggregators}~\cite{lifi, Subramanian_2024}) and the extraction of data from various sources (e.g., transaction data or events emitted by contracts) increase the challenge.
-The semantics of cross-chain protocols are rooted in multiple factors, such as the bridging model~\cite{belchior_2023_doyouneed} (e.g., \emph{lock-mint}, \emph{burn-mint}, \emph{lock-unlock}) or the assets being transferred/exchanged, which are composed of data from outside a single blockchain.
-In essence, a cross-chain transfer comprises a transaction on the source blockchain, where the asset to be transferred is either \emph{burned} or \emph{locked}.
-This initial transaction serves as a commitment.
-Subsequently, the commitment must be verified on the destination blockchain to authorize the transfer of a representation of that asset to the recipient~\cite{belchior2021survey, belchior_cacm}.
-This process could involve minting new tokens for the user or unlocking pre-existing tokens from a liquidity pool~\cite{connext}.
-To capture all this complexity, we leverage the concept of \emph{cross-chain model} \cite{belchior_hephaestus_2022}, powered by a Datalog engine \cite{ceri1989you}.
-A cross-chain model captures the necessary security properties of a bridge (in terms of {integrity}, {accountability}, and {availability}~\cite{augusto_sok_2024}).
-In short, we formalize the expected behavior of the bridge through \emph{cross-chain rules} (constituting a \emph{model}) and compare it to real-world activity (\emph{fitness}) to identify deviations.
-Deviations may take two forms: malicious behavior (attack) or unintended behavior.
+Variations in contract implementations, security models~\cite{augusto_sok_2024}, bridging models~\cite{belchior_2023_doyouneed} (e.g., \emph{lock-mint}, \emph{burn-mint}, \emph{lock-unlock}), and token types across different chains make it difficult to monitor and safeguard these systems consistently.
+Additionally, the use of intermediary protocols (e.g., \emph{bridge aggregators}~\cite{lifi, Subramanian_2024}) and the extraction of data from various sources (e.g., transaction data or events emitted by contracts) increase the technical challenges of performing these studies.

-We bridge the abovementioned gaps by providing the first \emph{quantitative study} on cross-chain security.
-This paper has the following main contributions: